 [Heading amended by No. 40 of 1987 s.
 33.]

-49. Powers of Electoral Commissioner
+49. Electoral Commissioner’s powers

 (1) The Electoral Commissioner shall, for the purposes of this Part, be deemed to be and shall have all the powers of the Magistrates Court, and if any objection, except an objection by an enrolment officer, is held not to be reasonable, may make such order as to costs as he thinks fit.